Finnish Air Force: Winter War (1939–1940)

-The Winter War began on 30 November 1939, when the Soviet Air Force bombed 21 Finnish cities and municipalities.
-The Soviet Union had an estimated c.
-5,000 aircraft in 1939, and of these, some 700 fighters and 800 medium bombers came to the Finnish front to support the Red Army's operations.
-As with most aerial bombardments in the early stages of World War II, the damage to Finnish industry and railways was quite limited.
+The Winter War began on 30 November 1939 with large-scale bombing raids by the Soviet Air Force against Finnish cities and military targets.
+In 1939, the Soviet Union possessed approximately 5,000 aircraft, of which around 700 fighters and 800 medium bombers were deployed against Finland in support of Red Army operations.
+Despite the scale of the attacks, the overall damage to Finnish industry and infrastructure was limited.